lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 - [ ] ...

 ## Journal Recent Activities
+**2021-12-03 Fri**
+- (1) **CSV <> HTML**.
+A semi-automated analytical system needs a semi-automated interface.
+Editing TXT a CSV files is the simplest method.
+A little bit more sophisticated method is to export, edit, and import an HTML file.
+Especially if this pipeline enables authomatic adding new fields.
+How flexible analytic tool!
+See [20211203_Transform_CSV_HTML.ipynb](20211203_Transform_CSV_HTML.ipynb) and [test.html](https://htmlpreview.github.io/?https://github.com/lustraka/data-analyst-portfolio-project-2022/blob/main/data/web_searches/test.html).
+[6 fsp]

 **2021-12-02 Thu**
 - (1) **Search Web Prototype I**.
 Understand the need, specify the quest, code and test the `search_web(master, search, count)` function in [20211202_Search_Web_Resources.ipynb](https://github.com/lustraka/data-analyst-portfolio-project-2022/blob/main/cs01_cds_methods/20211202_Search_Web_Resources.ipynb), outline the next step, reflect that all in the journal.
 [7 fsp]
 - (2) **Search Web Prototype II** The [20211202_Search_Web_Resources.ipynb](https://github.com/lustraka/data-analyst-portfolio-project-2022/blob/main/cs01_cds_methods/20211202_Search_Web_Resources.ipynb) notebook contains all the step to populate the `url_master.csv` dataset with responses to the carefully crafted google searches.
 Populating the **URL master dataset** assumes manual addition of terms for further identification and analysis of the retrieved web resources.
 This semi-automated process is now prepared for populating the URL master dataset with the web resources from the CDS domain inspired by [CDS_methods_instantiated.md](https://github.com/lustraka/data-analyst-portfolio-project-2022/blob/main/cs01_cds_methods/CDS_methods_instantiated.md).
 I just ply my trade with rigor, reflection, and care.
 [7 fsp]